Vamshi-amudala/Airline-management/README.md

-Alright!
-Let’s draft a **clean, professional README** for your microservices-based Airline Management System.
-I’ll include all your services, setup instructions, and usage.
-You can tweak the notification service later if needed.

----

 # Airline Management System (Microservices)

 This project is a **microservices-based Airline Management System** implemented with **Node.js**, **Express**, **MySQL**, and **Eureka service discovery**.
 It allows users to search for flights, book tickets, and manage bookings in a real-time manner.